Intermediate15 min readProcess Control

 ABB Function Blocks Example for Temperature Control

 Complete working example demonstrating Function Blocks implementation for Temperature Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 (* ABB Automation Builder - Temperature Control Control *)